To assist you with a price estimate, we include the following information for your convenience.

 It is also important to remember that any pergola over 20 metres square will, by law require a local council permit.
 This can add substantially to the overall cost of your project.
 We advise you contact your local council for permit costs, or we can do this for you.

-We recently constructed a pergola that was 4.2 metres long and 5.3 metres wide for a client as follows;
+We recently constructed a flat (skillion) roof pergola that was 5.3 x 4.2 metres for a client as follows;

-- the existing dwelling was of brick construction with metal faciers (metal faciers generally require strengthening in the roof with backing timbers in order to hold the additional weight of the pergola beams).
+- the existing dwelling was of brick construction with metal fascia (metal fascia generally require strengthening in the roof with backing timbers or brackets in order to hold the additional weight of the pergola).